kittenlogic/unsupervised-pleasures/_posts/2020-10-31-ultimate-fantasy-016.md

 ---
 layout: post
-title: Ultimate Fantasy 16 All-Out War
+title: Ultimate Fantasy 16 College was an All-Out War
-description: GPT-2 model trained on a corpus of queer theatre
+description: College was the Wild West.
+Lovers threw themselves into the unknown...
-summary: GPT-2 model trained on a corpus of queer theatre
+summary: College was the Wild West.
+Lovers threw themselves into the unknown...
 tags: [school, college, Wild West, discovery, lesbian, sinner, sex-segregated, one-night-stand, sex, gold-digging, Methodist, drag, administration, witch hunt, conservative, left-wing, radical, cancel culture, GPT-2, RunwayML, queer]
 ---

 Let me begin by telling you my ultimate fantasy.
 When I was in college I was the most charmed girl on campus.
 I was so in love with the very idea of collegiate sexual liberation that I vowed never to let it slip again.